-Today’s book is A New Coat for Anna – a perfect book for this wintry time of year.
+Today I am sharing the book is A New Coat for Anna – a perfect book for this wintry time of year.
+We have read this book so many times throughout the years, and it’s especially perfect for the wintry months of December and January.

 This post contains affiliate links.
 Please see my disclosure policy for more details.